Tips & Tricks

 Your stock lives in three places, and the customer always wants the one that's somewhere else

 Outlet inventory in the POS.
 Webstore inventory in a separate platform.
 Shopee and Lazada listings in their own dashboards.
 A sale on Shopee doesn't deduct from your outlet count.
 A customer walks into the outlet for a dress they saw on Instagram and finds out it sold online an hour ago.
-Channel sprawl is the single biggest oversell risk in Malaysian fashion retail.
+Stock spread across channels is the single biggest oversell risk in Malaysian fashion retail.

 You don't know who your repeat customers are